guardian/interactive-percentage-russian-controled-ukraine/docs/guide-to-apps-testing.md

 You still need to deploy and use a preview link, but can debug more easily with a Simulator

 1. Install Xcode.
-A guide is here on the iOS Live App repository on how to set this up: https://github.com/guardian/ios-live#getting-started
+A guide is here in the iOS Live App repository on how to set this up: https://github.com/guardian/ios-live#getting-started

 You may need to upgrade to a more recent version of MacOS.
 This is a reason to use a device for testing if possible rather than a simulator - simulators require Xcode to be at a very recent version which means you constantly have to update your computer's MacOS.